CONNECT with advisers and faculty from different academic departments to learn more about what their programs can offer.

 Nope!
 Not sure how to get the conversation started?
 Check out these prepped questions.

-Following is a list of majors and minors that will be attending the expo.
+Following is a list of majors and minors that have attended the expo in previous years.

 * Indicates majors with corresponding minors